Tax Deadline, Start, and Extension Dates in 2015 (for 2014 Calendar Year)

 When Can I Start Filing Taxes?

-You can start working on your taxes sooner – however, software companies will hold your returns and cannot submit them to the IRS until January 31, 2014.
+You can start filing your taxes January 20, 2015 this year.
+You can start working on your taxes sooner – however, software companies will hold your returns and cannot submit them to the IRS electronically until Jan.
+20, 2015.
+Paper tax returns will begin processing at the same time.
 Your return will not be processed prior to, and you won’t receive your refund until after your return is processed.

 After filing, you can always check your tax refund status to see where yours is at.